-You, the owner of a small business, are under attack.
-Right now, extremely dangerous and well-funded cybercrime rings in China, Russia and the Ukraine are using sophisticated software systems to hack into thousands of small businesses like yours to steal credit cards, client information, and swindle money directly out of your bank account.
+You, the managing partner of a law firm, are under attack.
+Right now, extremely dangerous and well-funded cybercrime rings in China, Russia and the Ukraine are using sophisticated software systems to hack into thousands of small law firms like yours to steal credit cards, client information, and swindle money directly out of your bank account.
 Some are even being funded by their own government to attack American businesses.

-Don't think you're in danger because you're "small" and not a big target like a J.P.
-Morgan or Home Depot?
+Don't think you're in danger because you're "small" and not a big target like a Jones Day or DLA Piper?
 Think again.
-82,000 NEW malware threats are being released every single day and HALF of the cyber-attacks occurring are aimed at small businesses; you just don't hear about it because it's kept quiet for fear of attracting bad PR, lawsuits, data-breach fines and out of sheer embarrassment.
+82,000 NEW malware threats are being released every single day and HALF of the cyber-attacks occurring are aimed at small businesses, specifically those in industries that deal with sensitive data.
+You just don't hear about it because it's kept quiet for fear of attracting bad PR, lawsuits, data-breach fines and out of sheer embarrassment.

-In fact, the National Cyber Security Alliance reports that 1 in 5 small businesses have been victims of cybercrime in the last year - and that number is growing rapidly as more businesses utilize cloud computing, mobile devices and store more information online.
-You can't turn on the TV or read an article without learning about the latest online data breach, and government fines and regulatory agencies are growing in number and severity.
-Because of all of this, it's critical that you protect your business from these top 10 ways that hackers get into your systems.
+In fact, the National Cyber Security Alliance reports that one in five law firms have been victims of cybercrime in the last year - and that number is growing rapidly as more industries and offices utilize cloud computing, mobile devices and store more information online.
+You can't turn on the TV or read a newspaper without learning about the latest online data breach, and government fines and regulatory agencies are growing in number and severity.
+Because of all of this, it's critical that you protect your law firm from these top 10 ways that hackers get into your systems.

 - 1. They Take Advantage Of Poorly Trained Employees.
-The #1 vulnerability for business networks are the employees using them.
+The #1 vulnerability for office networks are the employees using them.
 It's extremely common for an employee to infect an entire network by opening and clicking a phishing e-mail (that's an e-mail cleverly designed to look like a legitimate e-mail from a web site or vendor you trust).
 If they don't know how to spot infected e-mails or online scams, they could compromise your entire network. - 2.
-They Exploit Device Usage Outside Of Company Business.
+They Exploit Device Usage Outside Of Firm Operations.
 You must maintain an Acceptable Use Policy that outlines how employees are permitted to use company-owned PCs, devices, software, Internet access and e-mail.
-We strongly recommend putting a policy in place that limits the websites employees can access with work devices and Internet connectivity.
-Further, you must enforce your policy with content-filtering software and firewalls.
-We can easily set up permissions and rules that will regulate what websites your employees' access and what they do online during company hours and with company-owned devices, giving certain users more "freedom" than others.
+We strongly recommend putting a policy in place that limits the web sites employees can access with work devices and Internet connectivity.
+Further, you have to enforce your policy with content-filtering software and firewalls.
+We can easily set up permissions and rules that will regulate what web sites your employees access and what they do online during company hours and with company-owned devices, giving certain users more "freedom" than others.